How to Successfully Change Careers

 It may be possible to learn needed new skills at your current job.
 For instance, if you’re interested in a grant writing career, see if you can help write a grant proposal at your current job (if your company does this).
 Also, if your company offers in-house training, take full advantage and sign up for courses that’ll help you in your career change.

 If you’re making a significant change (say, going from working as a nurse to an IT worker), it’ll probably be necessary to get a new college degree or certification.
 However, for a slighter change, carefully examine your options before you go back to school and pile on more student loans.
 Remember, there are ways you can position yourself to change careers without going back to school, such as playing up your transferable skills and finding free or cheap ways to learn the skills you’re lacking.
+For example, if you have a degree in accounting, passing the CFA Level 1 exam would turn you into a certified financial analyst.
+With this certification, you get to stay in the same industry, but you can apply for higher-paying roles.

 Be Very Flexible